The Royal Society of Tasmania

 Guide for Medal Nominations of the Royal Society of Tasmania

-Guidelines for the MR Banks Medal are provided here and guidelines for the Peter Smith Medal are provided here.
+Guidelines for the MR Banks Medal are provided here, the Peter Smith Medal here, and the Louisa Anne Meredith Medal here.

 Note that no self-nominations are allowed for any RST medals.